-We are excited to report that the response to the initial outreach has been strong.
-Our first workshop is called Women Making Waves for Nature.
-This workshop was presented twice on Bonaire in November and December of 2018.
+Our first workshop was presented twice on Bonaire in November and December of 2018.
 Representatives from most of the local conservation non-governmental organizations attended and we are very excited to work with these dedicated conservationists.

-Increase conservation results by increasing the participation of women in conservation at all levels and in all roles, as is appropriate for their particular culture.
+Increase conservation results by increasing the participation, skills and effectiveness of women in conservation at all levels and in all roles, as is appropriate for their particular culture.

 Summary of Impact to Date